ARCHEOLOGY STUDIES Degree Program Profile

 Occupational Profile/s of Graduates

-The course prepares students for the profession of archaeologists, curators and museum curators, art experts, researchers and technical graduates in the sciences of antiquity.
+The course prepares students for the profession of archaeologists, museum curators, art experts, researchers and technical graduates in the sciences of antiquity.
 Graduates in Archaeology are able to specialize in the field of research and academic career.
 There are provided job opportunities in public and private institutions responsible for the conservation and enhancement of the archaeological and monumental heritage.

 They also may operate in the societies involved in the organization of exhibitions and cultural events in the fields of the sciences of antiquity.